npcole/npyscreen/docs/UserDoc.rst

     Called between each screen while the application is running.
 Not called before the first screen.

 onStart
     Override this method to perform any initialisation.
-If you wished, you could set up your application's Forms here.
+If you wish, you can set up your application's Forms here.

 onCleanExit
     Override this method to perform any cleanup when application is exiting without error.